 Established in 1931 as a safe haven for the last remaining elephants in the area, the park has continued to expand to include a variety of terrains and one of the longest coastal dune fields of any national park in South Africa.
 In addition to encompassing fynbos scrubland and arid, semi-desert areas, the park also stretches to the coast.
 This offers visitors the chance to experience not only the Big Five, but the Big Seven, with the addition of the southern right whale and Great white shark.

 The Alexandria dune fields of Addo is also a hub of archaeological significance, as shells and bones from ancient ‘Strandlopers’ (San nomads who lived around the coastal regions of Southern Africa) evidencing a predominantly seafood-based diet, as well as pottery, stone tools and rock art in the Zuurberg Mountains.
-In evolutionary terms, the Addo region is believed to be around 4,5 billions years old.
+In evolutionary terms, the Addo region is believed to be around 4,5 billion years old.

 Elephants and co.